continuity

 Lighting Design: Chad McArver, Alex Alipo

-Sound Design: Mellie Way
+Sound Design: Amelia Way

 Props Management: Deb Gaoette